arielangeles-xamarin/LoginPage/README.md

 # LoginPage
-Login and Register Page Project Sample
+Login and Register Page Project Sample using TabbedView and MasterDetailView